charlied658/2d_game_engine_cpp/README.md

 - [ ] [Box2D](https://box2d.org/) - Physics

 ## Running
-To clone this repository, run `git clone --recurse-submodules` to also clone the submodule libraries.

 After cloning this repository, navigate to `include/util/properties.h.example`.
 Replace the `PROJECT_PATH` identifier with the absolute path of this project on your machine, then remove the `.example` extension.